 He led his platoon in the most gallant manner, and personally tried to cut a gap in the enemy’s wire.
 He was severely wounded.

 These attempts to get through the wire were fruitless and the two battalions withdrew to a partially sunken track to reorganise.
 Brown again spoke to the commander of the Glosters’ B Company and they decided to make another attempt to get through the wire.
-Taking place at about 1.30am, this also failed and they withdrew his men to the track.
+Taking place at about 1.30am, this also failed and they withdrew to the track.
 This withdrawal and failed second attempt is described by Gurney’s two final lines:

 retreated and came on again,